 Pupil success is celebrated in a variety of ways and through a number of forums.
 The weekly assembly programme is used to celebrate the success of individuals and teams who have made noteworthy achievements.
 Our weekly Pupil Bulletin and termly Newsletter are used to share the achievements of our pupils and regular submissions are made to the local press to share these stories with a wider audience.
-Information is also shared on school social media sites eg Facebook: https://www.facebook.com/stjosephscollegedfs
+Information is also shared on school social media sites.

-At the end of S3 we have a Celebration of Learning to mark the end of the Broad General Education phase for pupils.
 The school year culminates in our Awards Ceremony which celebrates effort, academic achievement and a range of other awards for achievement in sport and commitment to the school and local community.
 We liaise with Community Learning and Development staff and other agencies to promote participation in programmes and awards outwith the school.